ivandamg/Pan-genes/README.md

 # 1. Calculate the core-genes of a group of strains
+If want to find Core-genes, take only strains interested in.
+If want to make phylogeny, include an outlayer. related species.

 - Re anotate the genome assemblies with Prokka-1.12.
   - In local